-An eclectic twenty seat restaurant featuring seating overlooking the open kitchen and an intimate environment.
-Chef Carl Dooley utilizes French techniques to showcase both seasonal ingredients and international flavors in his four-course prix fixe menus.
+An intimate & eclectic twenty seat restaurant featuring an open kitchen.
+Chef Carl Dooley uses French techniques to showcase both seasonal ingredients and international flavors in his four-course prix fixe menus.
 In addition, there is a menu of light snacks paired with choice wines and craft beers at the standing wine bar.

 Tuesday–Saturday: 5:30 pm–10:00 pm

 Prefer to make your reservation via phone?
 You can make a reservation by calling 617-871-9468.

 Our OpenTable only accepts reservations for four guests or less.
 We will gladly accommodate parties of up to eight guests, and there is also a buy out option available for parties over eight guests.
 Click here to learn more.

 Gift certificates are now available for purchase online in select denominations.
 Certificates are also available in any denomination by calling us at 617-871-9468 or email email@example.com